ahmadazerichandrabhuana/robotframeworkbrowser/README.md

    ```
 * resources
    ```
-   Consisted of 3 more folders :
+   Consists of 3 more folders :
    > helpers  : contains any action which might be used globally on any pages
    > locators : contains web element for each specific web pages
    > pages    : contains actions which will be performed on each specific web pages